Goal 1 Resources: Facilitate P–16 STEM Education Outreach

 - Orpheum Children's Science Museum Discovery Field Trips and Summer Camps: The Orpheum Musem offers a variety of camps and activities for children grades K–5.
 For more information call 217-531-3555.

 - Prairie Research Institute Science Camp: The Prairie Research Inistitute is offering its first summer camp in 2013.
 This camp is for high school students who will be juniors and seniors in fall 2013.
 During the week-long camp, students will work with scientists in labs and in the field.
-Applications are due by May 10, 2013.
-Dates: July 15–19, 2013.
+Applications deadline TBA.
+Dates July 21–25, 2014.

 - Urbana Schools District STEM Enrichment Camp: Two-week program of exciting math, science, and technology activities for students entering 1st–8th grades.
 View the full list of classes.
 Dates: June 3–13, 2013; Time: 8:30 am-4:00 pm; Location: Urbana Middle School.